ccp84/reaction_lights/README.md

 * Start a new game

 ## Features of the site
-* Rules to display on a separate page, easily accessed from the main page
+* Rules are easily accessed from the main page
 * Score to be displayed clearly at all times
 * Game mode to change depending on the device the game is being played on